lbuk/brownfieldgrids/README.md

 ![Brownfield Register and NLUD Map](https://github.com/lbuk/brownfieldgrids/blob/master/img/brownfieldgrid_register_nlud_woolwich_dockyard.png)

 ## Limitations
-Land use data, in particular OpenStreetMap, can vary in quality and coverage.
+Land use data, in particular OpenStreetMap, can vary in quality.
 As of August 2018 Havering has not published its Brownfield Register data online.

 ## Next Steps
 Brownfieldgrids could be useful to planners, developers and citizens.
 It was created as part of a Master's dissertation at CASA, UCL.